How to taste Whisky at home?

 Step 4 Whisky Tasting:

-Take a sip of your whisky and hold it for a few seconds in your mouth.
-Swallow it slowly allowing your palate to feel its body, texture and flavour.
+Take a sip of your whisky and hold it in your mouth for a few seconds.
+Swallow it slowly, allowing your palate to feel its body, texture and flavour.
 Usually, whisky tastes different at the tip of your tongue than at the back of it.
-Some whiskies can be very sweet and delicate at the beginning and spicy and woody in the end.
+Some whiskies can be sweet and delicate at the beginning and spicy and woody at the end.

-- Delicate: Does your whisky have floral, fruity or sweet notes such as honeysuckle, mandarins or vanilla?
-If so, those flavours or similar ones are indicators of a very delicate whisky, quite smooth and relatively easy to drink.
+- Delicate: Does your whisky have floral, fruity or sweet notes such as honeysuckle, mandarin or vanilla?
+If so, those flavours or similar ones are indicators of a very delicate whisky that is exceptionally smooth and relatively easy to drink.

 - Smoky: On the other hand, if your whisky tastes peaty, salty, earthy or medicinal, these flavours are a clear indicator of smoke.
 Smoky whiskies are usually easier to identify since the smokiness tends to predominate over the other notes.

-The after taste is what is left after you drank your whisky.
-A good way to understand the finish is by identifying its richness or lightness.
+The aftertaste is what remains after you drink your whisky.
+Identifying its richness or lightness is an excellent way to understand the finish.
 Does the taste match what you observed when looking at the legs in step 2?

-- Rich: Once you have drunk your whisky think about what happens after that.
+- Rich: After drinking your whisky, think about what happens afterwards.
 Does the flavour linger for a while?
-If the flavour stays for a few seconds (or minutes), this means that the whisky is rich, intense and with a long after taste.
-The longer the after taste, the richer your whisky is.
+If the flavour stays for a few seconds (or minutes), the whisky is rich, intense, and has a long aftertaste.
+The longer the aftertaste, the richer your whisky is.

-- Light: However, if the flavour disappears quite fast and the whisky goes down very easily without leaving any taste in your palate.
+- Light: However, if the flavour disappears relatively fast and the whisky goes down quickly without leaving any taste on your palate.
 This is an indicator of a very light dram.
 Short after taste and relatively easy to drink.

 Step 6 – Time, water and repeat:

-Water is a very good way to understand your whisky even further.
+Water is an excellent way to understand your whisky even further.
 A few drops or a splash of water usually enhance its flavour.
-The water reduces the alcoholic perception and opens up its flavour in a way that it’s easier to identify hidden characteristics that you probably didn’t get without the water.
+The water reduces the alcoholic perception and opens up its flavour to make it easier to identify hidden characteristics you probably wouldn’t get without the water.
 So, feel free to add some water and repeat steps 3 to 5 to gain a further appreciation of your whisky.

-Finally, let’s raise our glasses this Saturday for the #worldwhiskyday2020 celebration.
-Share your whisky with us on social media.
+Finally, share your whisky with us on social media.
 Please tag us and follow us @onceuponawhisky.

 Slàinte Mhath!